-With all 90 seats filled, behind Sinn Fein are the DUP with 25 seats, the Alliance Party 17, the UUP nine, the SDLP eight, the TUV one, People Before Profit one, and two independents.
+With all 90 seats filled, behind Sinn Fein are the DUP with 25 seats and the Alliance Party at 17.
+The UUP took nine seats, while the SDLP won eight, and the TUV and People Before Profit secured one each, as did two independents.

 In terms of straight first-preference votes, Sinn Fein was at 29 per cent, while the main unionist party, the DUP, took about 21 per cent.

 "The people have told us during the course of this election that they expect us to work together.
 The people are right,” Ms O'Neill said.